mariliagpm/gitActions/README.md

-# java-cucumber-example
+# java-cucumber

-A sample project for Cucumber and/or Selenium tests.
+A project using java , Cucumber and/or Selenium tests.

 Language and tools used
 - Cucumber